 2. Make sure there’s plenty of light so that you can see what you’re doing.

 4. Consider using a pumpkin-carving kit.
 You need the right tools to get the job done, after all.
 Creating magnificent Jack-o-lanterns is a serious business.
 Make sure you’re wielding the right instruments when you go to make the most amazing pumpkin ever.
-Carving kits come with special tools that are designed with the tough shell of the pumpkin in mind, and often the tools are smaller so that you have more control.
+Carving kits come with special tools that are designed for pumpkins.
 These tools are often not super sharp, either, reducing the chance of losing a finger.